The Word (radio programme)

-The Word was a weekly half-hour radio programme on the BBC World Service about books and writers.
+The Word is a weekly half-hour radio programme on the BBC World Service about books and writers.
 Its final edition was in October 2008.
 Once a month its slot was taken over by World Book Club, in which listeners submitted questions to a famous writer.
 Both programmes were presented by Harriett Gilbert.
 World Book Club continues to be broadcast once a month on Saturdays.